VanshWAGH/Loan-Eligibility-Prediction/README.md

         Intershala Machine Learning Course
         Code With Harry YouTube Channel
-        ChatGPT for guidance and clarification on various ML concepts and practices.
+        ChatGPT for guidance, learning and clarification on various ML concepts and practices.

 I'm continuously learning and improving my skills in machine learning and data science.